-WPD South West is a monopoly regulated by the Gas and Electricity Markets Authority (known as "Ofgem").
+WPD East Midlands is a monopoly regulated by Ofgem.
 The regulatory framework is based on a recently updated approach for sustainable network regulation, known as the "RIIO" model where Revenues=Incentives+Innovation+Outputs.
 From 1 April 2015 Ofgem set an eight year electricity price control review, known as ED1.
 Under the RIIO model there is a much greater emphasis on companies playing a full role in developing a more sustainable energy sector and delivering value for money network services for customers.
-A key feature of the RIIO model is that the setting of outputs that network companies are expected to deliver is much more extensive with the outputs embedded within an overall Business Plan which acts as a "contract" between the distribution network companies and their customers.
+A key feature of the RIIO model is that the setting of outputs that network companies are expected to deliver will be much more extensive with the outputs embedded within an overall Business Plan which acts as a "contract" between the distribution network companies and their customers.
 For ED1 Ofgem set WPD's allowance for the cost of equity at 6.4 per cent, which contributes to a weighted average cost of capital ("WACC") allowance of 3.68 per cent for 2017/18.

-The operations are regulated under the distribution licence which sets the outputs that WPD needs to deliver for its customers and the associated revenues it is allowed to generate for the eight-year period from 1 April 2015 to 31 March 2023.
+The operations are regulated under the distribution licence which sets the outputs that WPD needs to deliver for its customers and the associated revenues it is allowed to generate for the eight year period from 1 April 2015 to 31 March 2023.

-In addition to the base level of revenue which WPD South West is allowed to earn, there are incentives to innovate, to achieve customer services outputs relating to customer satisfaction, complaints handling, stakeholder engagement, connections and supply interruptions, and network output measures, which may result in revenue penalties or rewards.
+In addition to the base level of revenue which WPD East Midlands is allowed to earn, there are incentives to innovate, to achieve customer services outputs relating to customer satisfaction, complaints handling, stakeholder engagement, connections and supply interruptions, and network output measures, which may result in revenue penalties or rewards.